DannyNemer/git-style-guide/README.md

   Refactor `dantil.logError()`
   ```

-1. When adding a new function, state only "Add <function_name>" as the commit summary and include a description of the function in the commit description.
+1. When committing the addition of a function or method, phrase the commit summary as "Add <function_name>" and include a description of the function in the commit description.
 Use the full indicative-mood function description for the commit description.

   ```perl
   # Bad